 It was interesting to come across a recent speech by Mr. Nigel Farage on ‘Freedom and Democracy’ at the European Parliament on the 24/11/10, which raises many important issues about some of the mentalities leading various institutions.

 Mr Farage’s reference to the obsession or the fanaticism among political representatives should be an area of great concern.
 What motivates individuals in power to implement systems with the capacity to produce ‘economical’ or ‘physical’ genocide across the world and use any means to achieve their objectives?
-Is it the lack of empathy?
-A Big Ego?
+Is it a lack of empathy?
+A big ego?
 A superiority complex or ignorance?

 ” Genius with compassion can produce miracles, but genius without compassion can produce genocide.” – Anonymous

 According to Dr. Andrew Lobaczewski’s and his book ‘Political Ponerology, six (6) percent of the population seem to carry the genes responsible for biological evil or who acquire a pathological mentality in their lifetime.
 These mentalities when in positions of power create a phenomena called pathocracy, from Greek pathos means “a feeling, pain, suffering” and kratos, means “rule”.
 Pathocracy is a form of a totalitarian government created by a small pathological mentality minority that takes control over a society or group of normal people.
 It has various forms, but it usually tends to attach itself to any fair system under the disguise of a democracy and pretends to offer a solution or improvement.
 With time, these systems eventually get corrupted and perverted carrying little resemblance of the original idea or objective.
 Here are some of the characteristics of pathocracy:

 - fanatical ideology/excessive, unfairness and rigid laws legislation/rule by force or fear-mongering.

 - suppression of individualism, creativity and artistic values.